Global Consumer Trends in 2022: Tips for hotels to get more customers to engage and book

 Gina Westbrook explains this trend in the following way: "[Self-love seekers] are very invested in taking care of their bodies and minds.
 They don't need to try to be something different to please others.
 They surround themselves with people, products, and things that enhance their own wellbeing and mindfulness.
 One might treat themselves to a luxury vacation, while another may simply use CBD to de-stress.
 Either way their happiness and health are their priorities and the products they use reflect this". ¹

 While I am not suggesting you incorporate CBD (cannabidiol) into your offer, I am highlighting the continuing tendency towards self care and wellness products.
-Clearly of high demand, a great way to engage more consumers this year is to align your products and services towards this trend, and once you have a new product created, delve into my Google Made Easy for Hotels eBook to find out how to use keywords and other visibility optimisation techniques to gain traction in organic searches.
+Clearly of high demand, a great way to engage more consumers this year is to align your products and services towards this trend.
+Find out which other trends are top hits in my Top 5 Consumer Travel Trends video.
+It's super short but super information and is not to be missed!

 Driven online out of a need for connection during the pandemic, the digitalisation of seniors is a trend that will undoubtedly influence your marketing.